-Every person you’ve ever met has a huge potential to help you.
+Every person you’ve ever met has the potential to help you.

-If you keep in touch, and stay on their mind, there is a big chance they will send an opportunity your way.
+If you keep in touch, and stay on their mind, there is a big chance an opportunity will come your way.
 But if you don’t keep in touch, that potential is almost gone.
 Out of touch, out of mind.

 So you need to make a habit, a simple automatic system, to keep in touch without relying on your memory.
-Use a “contact manager” app to label everyone in a category like this:
+Use your database to label everyone in a category like this:

-- A: very important people.
+- A list: Very important people.
 Contact every three weeks.

-- C: most people.
-Contact every few months.
+- B list: Important people.
+Contact every two months.

-- D: everyone else.
+- D list: Demoted people.
 Contact once a year, to make sure you still have their correct info.

 Contact them just to say hello.
 Ask what’s new.
 Find out how things are going with them.
 See if you can help them in any way.